-How to restore previous sessions in Microsoft Edge
+How do I restore previous sessions in Microsoft Edge?

 In case of sudden closing, Microsoft Edge will automatically restore previously opened tabs on the next launch, that’s how it’s programmed.
 So, if that’s your concern, you don’t need to set up anything.
 You can also access previously opened tabs by going to History.

 How to open previous sessions in Edge on launch